Long Grey Line Farm LLC

 Five Great Pyrenees and one Maremma to guard the goats

 Milt with new Pyrenees Livestock Guardians, Bubba and Sissy

 Tan, the Welsh Sheepdog

-Griz, a McNab Stock Dog, was added to help Martha with the cattle, pigs and geese.
+Griz, a McNab Stock Dog, was added to help Martha with the cattle, pigs and geese in 2009.
+He proved to be a header, not a driver or gatherer.
+Griz died in 2015.
 Since we needed specific herding traits, we located the perfect stock dogs in Wales.
-A pair of Welsh Sheep Dogs has been imported from the finest stock to be found in Wales.
+A pair of Welsh Sheep Dogs was imported from the finest stock to be found in Wales in 2010.
 They are remarkable dogs, exceptionally intelligent and born with so much natural herding instinct!
-We needed farm dogs, but they also make outstanding agility dogs and some compete in Frisbee competitions.
+We use them as working dogs, but they also make outstanding agility dogs and some compete in Frisbee competitions.
 Tan, the female, is a long hair and Bryn, the male, is a short hair.
 We have had no problems with Tan collecting burrs in her fur, which was a fear when she first arrived.
-She has a beautiful soft coat that does not require grooming.
+She has a beautiful soft coat, much like Lassie, that does not require grooming.
 Our dogs are very loving companions.
-A bonus is that they are great at locating possums (and sometimes skunks) in the barn.
-They don't bother the barn cats.
+A bonus is that they are great at locating armadillos, possums (and sometimes skunks) around the barn.
+They don't bother the barn cats and chickens.
 There are only a handful of Welsh Sheep Dogs in the USA at this time.
+Ours are the first to be approved for licensing in the United States.
 They are wonderful dogs, whether at work or at play or just lounging around the house.

 For more information: www.welshsheepdogsociety.com